enyosolutions/vue-awesome-components/docs/guide/awesomecrud/template-parsing-system.md

 Simply put Templated strings are strings with variable inside them, formatted like so

 ```
 my best friend is `{{ currentUser.firstName }}`
 ```

-Usiing that templating, you'll be able to :
+Using that templating, you'll be able to :

 - Define the condition for an item to display